 Breathing, we just do it, right?
-Without even thinking about it, so much so that we take it for granted that we are doing it properly because we don’t learn it and we are not taught it.
+Without even thinking about it.
+So much so that we take it for granted that we are doing it properly, because we don’t learn it and are not taught it.

-Most people think and assume their breathing must be ok because they are alive.
-That’s a myth
+Most people assume their breathing must be ok because they are alive.
+Wrong!
+This is a myth!

-After years of research Science now tells us, correct breathing is vital for the normal functioning of the body and Science also now knows that there is such a thing as dysfunctional breathing.
+After years of research, science now tells us that correct breathing is vital for normal body functioning, and there is such a thing as dysfunctional breathing.

-Breathing is the link between body and mind, between spirit and matter, between the conscious and the subconscious mind.
+Breathing is the link between mind and body, spirit and matter, and the conscious and subconscious mind.
 Breath is a force and a tool.
-It connects us with ourselves and to our very existence.

 Every psychological, emotional and physiological state has an associated or corresponding breathing pattern.
 How we breathe when we are peaceful, calm and happy is different from how we breathe when we are sad, angry or upset.
-When your state changes, your breathing pattern changes.
+When your state of being changes, your breathing pattern changes.
 It’s a two-way street: when you change your breathing pattern, you change your state!
-We can use the breath to hack and connect into our nervous system, our brain, our immune system.
-We can use our breath to choose our state, our state of being at any particular point in time, in any 24 hours of our day, 7 days a week, 365 days a year, at any point in time in our life.
-Breathing is a key, along with mindset.
+We can use the breath to hack and connect into our nervous system, our brain, and even our immune system.
+We can use our breath to change and choose our state of being at any particular point in time.
+Breathing is key, along with mindset.
 How does breathing affect your brain?

-When we control our breathing, we control our awareness, our focus and our energy, our life force.
-Breathing is just like a behavior.
+When we can control our breathing, we can control our awareness, our focus, our energy, and our life force.
+Breathing is a behavior.
 Breath control is self-control.
 Breath awareness is self-awareness.
-When the breath flows fully and freely our natural creative and healing energies flow fully and freely.
+When the breath flows fully and freely, our innate and natural creative and healing energies also flow fully and freely.

-Breathing – we breathe in, is the first thing we do after we are born – the breath of life and we keep on doing it until we take that last breath out when we die.
+Breathing – it’s the first thing we do when we are born – the breath of life – and we keep on doing it until we take that last breath out when we die.

-The quality of those breaths is a key to your health, your body, your mind, your fitness and sports performance.
-Breathing is 24 hours a day, 365 days per year!
-Breathing is an ongoing habitual cycle, a continuum in and for our life.
+The quality of those breaths is key to your health, your body, your mind, and your fitness and sports performance.
+Breathing occurs 24 hours a day, 365 days a year!
+Breathing is an ongoing, habitual cycle, a continuum in and for our life.

-Right now, how are you breathing?
+How are you breathing right now?
 Is it easy or hard?
 Are you taking deep or shallow breaths?
 Are your chest and shoulders moving?
 Are you breathing through your nose or mouth?

 In what part of your body are you breathing into?